Is Wealthfront Legit?

 Is Wealthfront Insured?

-Besides its investment accounts, Wealthfront also offers bank accounts that are FDIC insured.
-While Wealthfront is not a member of the FDIC, it partners with FDIC-insured banks and sweeps customer cash balances to these banks, providing up to $1 million in FDIC insurance.
+Besides investing, Wealthfront also offers a cash account that comes with FDIC insurance through partner banks.
+Although Wealthfront itself is not a member of the FDIC, it partners with banks that are and sweeps free cash balances to those banks.
+Wealthfront cash customers are eligible for up to $8 million in FDIC insurance through this sweep program.

 Is Wealthfront Safe: Assessment